 I was able to heal my relationship with death, and that in turn allowed me to heal my relationship with life.

 I was on duty the night Alex decided to commit suicide in the communal showers.

 I had been defined by the diagnoses and labels put on me, but in that moment, I was peeling back every layer of self-hatred, criticism, and trauma.
-I don’t think I had ever felt self-love before that night.

 The jester then reached inside me and pulled this shivering, small, fearful being out of my abdomen.